-##The days are getting longer, the balmy nights are returning, I love Valencia!
+##The days are long, the balmy nights are here, I love Valencia!
 Sitting outside in the warm evenings, relishing little plates of food and sipping cool red wine.
 It is a food and drink lover’s paradise, as though the whole country were made purely for the pursuit of epicurean pleasure: eating, drinking, and spending time with friends and family.

 I am finally back into some sort of normal eating regime, i.e. I have started exercising again and now can warrant all that food!!
 Just kidding.
 Well, I have started exercising, so that’s a plus.
-Especially with summer not far away now, eeck!
+Especially with summer here, eeck!

 SMOKY MANGO AND BACON BBQ SAUCE

 1 large mango, chopped

 1 cup fresh-squeezed orange juice